 Learn what this can mean for your fertility and what you can do about it.

 Most women have typically experienced clots in their menstrual blood but probably don’t think much of it.

-I ask what color the blood is – is it dark-red, purplish, blackish?
+- What color is the blood?
+Is it dark-red, purplish, blackish?

-I ask how large the clots are.
+- How large are the clots?
 Are they larger than dime-size?

 Among the many other questions I ask about their menstrual cycle, especially if infertility is their main issue, I ask how heavy and how many days of flow there is.

 It can be quite normal to have small clots (pea sized or smaller than dime size), especially if you have been sitting or lying down for a while.
 It is normal to also have dark blood (almost brownish color) towards the end of your period.
 It’s when the clots are quite big that there may be significant blood stasis.

 Clots in the menstrual blood tell me if there is proper blood circulation to and from the uterus.
 If not, in Chinese medicine we call this blood stasis.
 Blood stasis is old blood coagulating and not flowing smoothly.